 Central to Sarara Camp is the beautiful mess building, where full English breakfasts of fresh fruits and made-to-order eggs are served throughout the morning.
 Meals at Sarara are homegrown, homemade, and eclectic in their setting, either taken in the shade of a tree, on the terrace overlooking the watering hole, or out in the lugga (dry river bed) around the camp fire.
 The highlight of the main camp, however, is the natural rock swimming pool, which is suspended above the constantly active watering hole.
 With plenteous elephant, kudu, warthog, and impala all interacting within arm’s reach, it’s a wonder why anyone leaves camp at all.

 Sarara Star Camp

 This remote landscape is also home to the local Samburu people, whose villages, schools, and markets are as much a part of the fabric of this land as the wildlife.
 The highlight of any stay is undoubtedly a private invitation to their famed ‘singing wells’, where for centuries the Samburu have gathered their herds and sung chants to their livestock as they bring up water from the wells.
-It is here and throughout every intimate stay where guests truly understand the solitude and freedom behind the name Sarara—meaning “meeting place”.Request Information
+It is here and throughout every intimate stay at this luxury Kenya safari camp where guests truly understand the solitude and freedom behind the name Sarara—meaning “meeting place.”Request Information